Rakvere – Castle Wesenberg

 History

-In 1558, the army of Ivan the Terrible appeared under the walls of the castle.
-The defense did not last long, because the small and demoralized Teutonic Knights, commanded by Gerhard Huyn von Amstenraide, surrendered and left the stronghold.
-A dozen years later, it was captured by the Swedes, and then after the outbreak of the Polish-Swedish war in 1602, occupied by Polish-Lithuanian troops.
-Formally, Wesenberg was never incorporated into the Polish-Lithuanian Commonwealth, as already in 1605, the Swedish counteroffensive recapture the fortress.
-During these fights, the castle suffered serious damages and eventually lost its military significance.
-In 1618, it was given to the Dutch ambassador Reinhold von Brederode, but neither he nor any of the subsequent private owners undertook reconstruction.
-The first conservation work began around 1901.
+In 1558, the Moscow troops of Ivan the Terrible appeared under the castle walls.
+The defense did not last long, because the small and demoralized Teutonic crew under the command of Gerhard Huyn von Amstenraide, surrendered and left the stronghold.
+A dozen or so years later, it was captured by the Swedes, who after 1581 added two early modern bastions to the castle.
+Then, after the outbreak of the Polish-Swedish war in 1602, the castle was captured by Polish-Lithuanian troops.
+Formally, Wesenberg was not annexed to the Polish-Lithuanian Commonwealth, because in 1605 the Swedish counteroffensive recaptured the fortress.
+During these fighting, the castle suffered serious damage and ultimately lost its military importance.
+In 1618, it was donated to the Dutch ambassador Reinhold von Brederode, but neither he nor any of the subsequent private owners attempted to rebuild it.
+Moreover, part of the castle walls were used to rebuild the nearby town.
+The first conservation works began around 1901.

 Architecture